The-Cool-Kids-2024/BudgetingApp/deliverables/design-specs.md

 This page will allow the user to view their buget statments either mothly or yearly.

 ### Goals Page
+This page will allow the user to see any future large purchases they plan to make and see their contributions towards that goal.

 ### Account Page

 The account page displays the user's first name, last name, username, and email.
 From this page, users can choose to change these fields or log out.